tamylaa/clodo-framework/templates/generic/README.md

 1. Follow the established code patterns
 2. Add tests for new features
 3. Update documentation as needed
-4. Use the Lego Framework utilities
+4. Use the Clodo Framework utilities

 ## License